UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 echo "Hello, world!"
 ```

-* \#! - tells the shell that it should use /bin/bash as the interpreter
+* \#! - is used to indicate which program should be used to interpret the script
+  + In this case it's bash, it could also be a language like python, perl, ruby etc.
+  + This must be the first line in the script
 * \# - a comment (ignored by /bin/bash)